jkmackie/jkmackie.github.io/content/posts/2019-10-03-oil-futures-trade-selection.md

 Why not model the spread between "Spread1" and "Spread2"?
 I've modeled that too!
 Commodity traders call them fly spreads.
 In contrast, if there is one spread modeled, it is a spread model.

 #### *Please note:  The model is private.
-It was built for a commodity analysis startup called [CAG](https://commodityanalyticsgroup.com/).
+It was built for a commodity analytics startup called [CAG](https://commodityanalyticsgroup.com/).
 Model available upon request.*

 ***
 #### Trading Terminology: